Military Disability Made Easy

 The military disability system only gives compensation for disabilities, and by definition, disabilities are physical or mental conditions that limit the functioning of the body or mind.
 Conditions that have fully healed do not limit the body’s ability to function at all, and thus are not disabilities.

-The whole point of DoD Disability and VA Disability is to compensate the veteran for any loss of income he has because of his disability.
-Without a disability, he can work just fine, and so has nothing to be compensated for.
+The whole point of DoD Disability and VA Disability is to compensate the veteran for any loss of income they have because of their disability.
+Without a disability, their ability to work is not impeded and so there is nothing to compensate.

-This goes for any condition at any time.
-So, if Bill breaks his leg and has to have surgery while in the military, but it heals completely and doesn’t limit him at all, then he will receive no compensation for that condition.
-If, however, it improves some, but he still has trouble moving the knee completely, then that can receive a military disability rating since his knee cannot fully function.
+So, if Bill breaks his leg and has surgery while in the military, but it heals completely and does not limit him at all, then he will receive no compensation for that condition.
+If, however, he heals some, but continues to have limited motion in the knee, then the limited knee function can receive a military disability rating.

-Military Disability isn’t about having a condition at one point or another.
-It is entirely focused on the ability of the body to fully function at a given time.
-The DoD only rates conditions based on their severity at the time of separation from the military.
-So in Bill’s case, all that matters to the DoD is how the knee could function when he was separated from the military.
+Military Disability focuses on the ability of the body to fully function at a given point in time.
+The DoD rates conditions based on their severity at the time of separation from the military.
+In Bill’s case, his knee would be rated by the DoD based on the amount of limited motion present at the time of discharge.

 Scroll to Top